JuliaMath/Polynomials.jl/docs/src/index.md

 The `AMRVW` package works with much larger polynomials than either `roots` or `Polynomial.roots`.
-For example, the roots of this 1000 degree ramdom polynomial are quickly and accurately solved for:
+For example, the roots of this 1000 degree random polynomial are quickly and accurately solved for:

 ```
 julia> filter(isreal, AMRVW.roots(rand(1001) .- 1/2))